Instrate/Instrate/README.md

 - 👋 Hi, I’m @Instrate
-- 👀 I’m interested in OpenGL 4.0 in combination with C/C++/C#, SWI Prolog and Python
+- 👀 I’m interested in OpenGL 4.5 in combination with C/C++/C#, SWI Prolog and Python
-- 🌱 I’m currently learning GLSL
+- 🌱 I’m currently learning GLSL, PHP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me antipich69@gmail.com